Luriel Smith-HarrisonUNIVERSAL FUND MEMBER

 Luriel's Story

 Luriel joined Watsi on March 12th, 2013.
-Eight years ago, Luriel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Luriel's most recent donation traveled 8,500 miles to support Godson, a 4-month-old baby boy from Kenya, to fund a procedure needed to treat his clubfoot.
+Nine years ago, Luriel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Luriel's most recent donation traveled 8,500 miles to support Mary, a nine-year-old girl from Kenya, to fund leg surgery.

 Impact